Minkowski spacetime: Pseudo-Euclidean metrics

 The Minkowski inner product is not an inner product, since it has non-zero null vectors.
 Since it is not a definite bilinear form it is called indefinite.

-The Minkowski metric η is the metric tensor of Minkowski space.
+The Minkowski metric η is the metric tensor of Minkowski spacetime.
 It is a pseudo-Euclidean metric, or more generally, a constant pseudo-Riemannian metric in Cartesian coordinates.
 As such, it is a nondegenerate symmetric bilinear form, a type (0, 2) tensor.
 It accepts two arguments u_{p}, v_{p}, vectors in T_{p}M, p ∈ M, the tangent space at p in M. Due to the above-mentioned canonical identification of T_{p}M with M itself, it accepts arguments u, v with both u and v in M.

 As a notational convention, vectors v in M, called 4-vectors, are denoted in italics, and not, as is common in the Euclidean setting, with boldface v.
 The latter is generally reserved for the 3-vector part (to be introduced below) of a 4-vector.